In politics, one can’t fix a retirement age: Sumitra Mahajan

 Mahajan also took potshots at proposed "Maha gathbandhan" or grand-alliance of opposition parties over the claims of winnablity in the Lok Sabha elections, slated to be held in seven phases from April 11.

 "Any political party must have at least 272 Lok Sabha seats to form a government at the Centre.
-But, the Congress and other Opposition parties involved in the so-called 'maha gathbandhan' are not even contesting those many seats," she said.
+But, the Congress and other Opposition parties involved in the so-called 'Maha gathbandhan' are not even contesting those many seats," she said.

 Mahajan also said various factions of the proposed bloc are divided across states and there is no consensus on their prime ministerial candidate.

-"I feel that the 'Maha gathbandhan's main objective is to claim the post of the Leader of Opposition in Lok Sabha, and not to form the next government," Mahajan quipped.
+"I feel that the 'Maha gathbandhan's' main objective is to claim the post of the Leader of Opposition in Lok Sabha, and not to form the next government," Mahajan quipped.

-She also questionned financial feasibility of the proposed "Nyay" scheme of the Congress for the poor.
+She also questioned financial feasibility of the proposed "Nyay" scheme of the Congress for the poor.

 Congress president Rahul Gandhi had announced the scheme which he promised to implement if his party is voted to power.